 The city's history tells quite a tale of settlers and modern transportation.
 Settlers established subscription schools to collect taxes to support public schools.
 The brochure also states that the city had a total of 38,593 enrollments in 1930 and was a public school district with an annual budget of $1.5 million and a population of 1,500.

 The public art gallery opened on January 5, 1936, and the Oklahoma City Symphony Orchestra initiated the Federal Music Project (WPA) in 1937.
 The PWA financed the construction of the Oklahoma City National Guard arsenal, which was completed in 1938.
-In addition to Oklahoma, the public has been served by the American Legion, Oklahoma State University and a number of other local organizations.
+In addition to Oklahoma, the public has been served by the American Legion, Oklahoma State University, and a number of other local organizations.
 At the turn of the 21st century, it continued to serve the citizens as "Oklahoma Homans."

+In the mid-19th century, an Oklahoma Railway Company operated an intercity train from Oklahoma City.
+In 1898, Sapulpa and Oklahoma City were joined, and in 1902 and 1903, Lincoln County built lines to Oklahoma City and Agra.
 In 1921, Automobile Alley was built in the heart of the city's central business district at the intersection of Oklahoma Avenue and North Main Street.
-In the early 1940s, the city served as the site of the first US Army air base in Oklahoma City.
+In the early 1940s, the city served as the site of the first U.S. Army airbase in Oklahoma City.

 A line connecting Oklahoma City with El Reno and McAlester was built between 1890 and 1895, and lines to Oklahoma City and Chickasha were built in 1901 and 1902.
 Before the development of the land, the first of the city's many public schools, Oklahoma State University, was built on the site of a former train station at the intersection of Oklahoma Avenue and Oklahoma Street.